 Trend Micro sometimes updates an existing Workload Security rule to improve performance or fix a bug.
-To automatically apply these patches, go to Computer or Policy editor > Settings > General and in the Send Policy Changes Immediately area, select Automatically apply Rule Updates to Policies.
-If it's not selected, you must manually apply downloaded rule updates to policies: go to Administration > Updates > Security and click Apply Rules to Policies.
+To automatically apply these patches, go to Computer or Policy editor > Settings > General and in the Send Policy Changes Immediately area, select Automatically send Policy changes to computers and set the drop-down to Yes.
+If it's not selected, you must manually apply downloaded rule updates to policies: go to Administration > System Settings > Updates and click Automatically apply Rule Updates to Policies.

 By default, changes to policies are automatically applied to computers.

 Enable security updates for older agents